thesandboxgame/sandbox-smart-contracts/docs/howto/preparing-multi-giveaway.md

 ]
 ```

-Save your script (if you had to create one) in the repos and add the link to it in the first paragraph of _MultiGiveaway Template_ file.
+Save your script (if you had to create one) in the repos and add the link to it in the first paragraph of the _MultiGiveaway Template_ file.
 Save also your JSON file in the _data/giveaways/multi_giveaway_1_ folder.

 ## Execute script to setup and add giveaway